Rabies (2010 film)

 Rabies (כלבת, Kalevet) is a 2010 Israeli film written and directed by Aharon Keshales and Navot Papushado.
 It was marketed as "the first feature-length Israeli horror film".

+The film was released in theaters in Israel on December 1, 2010, and won the Ophir Award in 2011 for Best Makeup.
+It was the fifth most-watched Israeli film of 2011, attracting 33,000 viewers to the box office.

 Plot

 A brother and sister are on the run, determined to keep their incestuous relationship a secret.
 While hiding deep in a forest, among many traps and landmines, the siblings are not alone: the park ranger, his wife and dog; four friends on their way to have a game of tennis; two police officers; and a serial killer.
 They all encounter each other in various ways, but not all of them will survive.

+International recognition

+The film achieved great international success.
+It participated in over 50 festivals worldwide and was sold for distribution in dozens of countries.
+At the Tribeca Film Festival, the film was selected as one of the top five films of the festival by Los Angeles Times, Variety, Wall Street Journal, and others.
+The film won the "Best Horror Film" award at the Horror Festival in Denver, Colorado (where Jeffrey Reddick, creator of the Final Destination series, was a judge); the "Best Horror Film" award at the Buenos Aires Horror Festival; the "Audience Favorite" award at the Edinburgh Festival; the Critics' Prize at the Fantasporto Festival in Portugal, and received honorable mentions and special recognitions at several other festivals.